KnowageLabs/Knowage-Documentation/administrator-guide/ka_Introduction.rst

    lookup domains;

-   Behavioural Model, which regulates the visibility over documents and data, according to end users’ roles.
+   Behavioural Model, which regulates the visibility over documents and data, according to end usersâ€™ roles.

 Offering multiple solutions for the same analytical requirement and/or multiple instances for the same engine, Knowage logic and architecture